-If you're reading this chances are you would like to lose weight, you would like to feel better when looking in the mirror or you’d like to feel more confident and empowered when going on a beach holiday.
+If you're reading this chances are you would like to lose weight, you would like to feel better when looking in the mirror or you’d like to feel more confident and empowered when walking into the office.

 You probably think you eat all the right kind of foods and you do your bit of exercise, but nothing seems to be changing.
 Is it you that’s doing something wrong, or your body is just like that and will stay for the rest of your life? – you may ask yourself often.